Never Yet Contested: Career

-Taking inspiration from artists such as Busta Rhymes, Mos Def, Talib Kweli, Common, The Roots, Black Thought, Pharoahe Monch, Rakim, Nas, The Notorious B.I.G., Red Hot Chili Peppers, Coldplay, Snoop Dogg, Dr. Dre, A Tribe Called Quest, Never Yet Contested has developed a music style that blends multiple genres.

-...In Retrospect

-Never Yet Contested debuted in 2008 with the album ...In Retrospect and has maintained an underground following.
-This album showcases a conceptual hip-hop journey that reinvigorated the spirit of hip-hop, in a style that weaves back and forth between contemporary and authentic.
-From start to finish, ...In Retrospect is an assault of tracks that deliberately addresses a slew of issues, ranging from a lost focus plaguing the hip-hop artists of today ("I Can’t Take It"), to the mind numbing effects of television ("Boob Tube"), while even touching on the guilt of his own overindulgence ("Intoxication").
+Never Yet Contested's first mixtape was his independently released Showmanship, then in 2008 released the album ...In Retrospect.

-Never Yet Contested's video for "I Can’t Take It/True Statement", featuring Baldi and Suburban Graffiti, won the mtvU's "The Freshmen" video contest in April 2009, earning his video rotation on MTV.
+Never Yet Contested's video for "I Can’t Take It/True Statement", featuring Baldi and Suburban Graffiti, won the mtvU's "The Freshmen" video contest in April 2009 and received video rotation on MTV.

 Retro EP

 Never Yet Contested collaborated with Tru Statement Entertainment to release his first EP, Retro EP on Black Friday, November 26, 2010.
 The lead single, "Retro", was scheduled to be released in conjunction with Nintendo celebrating the 25th anniversary of Super Mario Bros., based on the video game content of the song.
-Super Mario Bros. was released in Japan in 1985 on the Famicom, the Japanese version of the Nintendo Entertainment System.
-Since then, Mario has become one of the most iconic characters and entertainment brands in the world.
 The concept behind the Retro EP is "old school" themes (video games, relationships, instrumentation).
-The EP also features the first songs ever recorded by Never Yet Contested and producers/engineers J.J.
+The EP also features the first songs recorded by Never Yet Contested and producers/engineers J.J.
 Brown and Dan Maier of 5G Productions.

-The "Retro" video was profiled by Wired magazine, where it received acclaimed praise for being a brand-new video single with a distinctly old-school twist.
-"Retro" celebrates not only classic systems like the NES, but the evolution of the home video game console.

 MC TXT

 MC TXT ("emcee tee ex tee") is an interactive mobile application used in progressive hip-hop performance and entertainment.
-The audience members direct the venue by text messaging phrases, comments, and shout-outs to the mobile phone number provided on a main projector, where all messages are showcased.
+The audience members direct the venue by text messaging phrases, comments, and shout-outs to the mobile phone number provided on a main projector, where all messages are shown.
 Audience members then watch as their messages are displayed amid unique visual backgrounds within minutes.
 The various emcees associated with MC TXT include Homeboy Sandman, Illspokinn, Folklore, Baldi, and Never Yet Contested.
 The emcees then freestyle the messages, creating a string of punchlines, stories, and name drops for the audience.